UWL-CODERS/CODERS_Website/INSTALL.md

 1. Replace the existing source tree at `/srv/CODERS_Website-main/` with a new one.

-2. Running `dnf update` to update the system packages.
+2. Run `dnf update` to update the system packages.

-3. Running `systemctl restart coders` to restart the service.
+3. Run `systemctl restart coders` to restart the service.

 ## Further Reading & Resources